31 Smith Street Kempsey NSW

 • Improving latch, suction, and feeding efficiency

-Many parents notice improvements in latch depth, comfort, feeding duration, and overall settling.
+As a result, many parents notice improvements in feeding comfort, latch depth, and overall settling.
+However, individual responses vary.

 Our Collaborative Approach